NUSOC/OpenAM/README.md

 What this component does not do:
 -
-Because I'm trying to keep this small
+Because I'm trying to keep this small and not every project needs a database.
+Configuration is done completely through the `.env ` file.

 - It does not connect to symfony's authentication system.
 - It does not contain various roles.
 Rather, it's a list of netids that are allowed in.